robinmonjo/parklog/README.md

 ## Parklog

-Simple tool written in Go to reroute your app stdout/stderr to different local or remote endpoints.
+Simple tool written in Go to redirect your app stdout/stderr to different local or remote endpoints.

 ### Usage